 6. Smart Brands Will Formalize Change Pre-Viz Teams: “Huh?” you say.
 Pre-viz is short for “pre-visualization”.
 Think of this as creating immersive prototypes of what the new world will look like once a change happens (or a new product or service hits).
 We came across one company that has a dedicated team for this.
 The team includes a set of folks from around the company with eclectic skill sets, a hacker mentality, and an ability to literally create visualizations (think heavy on video and experiential) of what life looks like post-change.
 Those visualizations help sell ideas, rally support around change (employees, customers and partners), and help provide vision for where to go.
 Given all the change and all the moving pieces in Marketing (and commerce!) these days, you have to ask yourself why you don’t at least have a pre-viz tiger team.
 Seriously.
 Have one.

-Read Wikipedia for more on pre-visualization’s origins (comes out of movie making).
 Good thought starters for who should be on that tiger team.

 8. Some Brands Will Call a Tech Timeout: Others will wish they had.
 We’re catching wind of some large enterprise marketing teams calling a timeout on new marketing technology and platforms in 2014.
 These brands realize their people, process and structure are getting outstripped by the technology change.
 In short, they aren’t getting all the way up to the productive part of the learning curves before they get sucked into new ones.
 During their 2014 timeout, they plan to get their you-know-what together on all the technology changes from the last five years, before they introduce any new ones.